JeffreyBenjaminBrown/hode/seq-prog/README.md

 # Nested existentialy and universally quantifiable search over arbitrary spaces

-## An example search
+## Introduction: An example search

-Suppose you wanted to define the following program:
+Suppose your space is a graph, equipped with functions "parents" and "children", both of which have the type `Graph e -> e -> Set e`.
+(See Graph.hs for one such implementation.)
+Suppose further that you'd like to define the following program:

 Find every child of 2.
   Call That collection "a".
 Find every node "n" satisfying the following critieria: